Community Multiscale Air Quality Model (CMAQ) Model - Online Version

 Ms. Adams has over 10 years of experience in model applications, model evaluation, and debugging support to developers of air quality modeling systems.
 Ms. Adams prepares model documentation, and performs web-based software management, software installation and testing across multiple platforms (Linux, Mac OS X, and Windows) to support public release of the Visualization Environment for Rich Data Interpretation (VERDI) tool.
 Ms. Adams has installed the Sparse Matrix Operator Kernel Emissions (SMOKE) training software, data and ancillary software tools to a compute server on the Amazon Web Services (AWS) Elastic Compute Cloud (EC2) for an online SMOKE training course.
 Ms. Adams is experienced with using Python, QGIS, Panoply, IDV, VERDI, the Atmospheric Model Evaluation Tool (AMET), and Ncview to visualize and analyze NetCDF data from the CMAQ modeling system and comparing the results to data from the observational networks.
 She supports the CMAS Statistical and Graphical Analysis Tools training course by preparing, testing and porting input data and scripts for VERDI and AMET to the Virtual Computing Laboratory environment, preparing and delivering classroom lectures, and providing hands-on training support to students.

-The 1-week course includes all training materials, preconfigured training machines, live techincal support, the current CMAQ Training Manual, and access to experienced CMAQ modelers.
+The course includes all training materials, preconfigured training machines, live techincal support, the current CMAQ Training Manual, and access to experienced CMAQ modelers.

 Payment is accepted with credit card